Team-Cartographer/.github/profile/README.md

 ## Introduction
 Welcome to the *new* GitHub Team Page for Team Cartographer, a STEM and Software Engineering/Development group from Southern California, participating in Various NASA/Aerospace/Engineering Challenges. <br>
 We aim to provide outreach and inspiration to expand student's passions in STEM through outreach events created thanks to our projects! <br>
-Our team members change from challenge to challenge, so please take a look at each individual project page for more information.<br><br>
+Our team members change from challenge to challenge, so please take a look at each individual project page for more information.<br>
+Check out our Website here: https://team-cartographer.github.io/team-cartographer-site/<br><br>
 Thank you for reading!
 <br><br>